 Finally, a home care agency’s potential liability is now more expansive as the Final Rule clarifies the FLSA’s “hours worked” rules covering intraday travel between cases, waiting to be engaged time and on call time, among other time considered hours worked under the FLSA.
 These clarifications, coupled with New York State Court decisions involving “hours worked” principles as they relate to 24-hour sleep-in shifts, create new and substantial potential pitfalls for home care agencies operating in New York.

 The Bottom Line.
 Upon its effective date, the USDOL’s Final Rule becomes the latest in a series of legal developments that now require home care aides to be paid premium compensation for all overtime “hours worked” in a work week at one and one-half time the employee’s regular rate of pay.
 This is a fundamental change in how home care aides are compensated.

-If you have any questions regarding this Alert or would like our advice regarding your home care agency’s particular facts and circumstances, please contact the author, Stephen Zweig, Partner in FordHarrison’s New York City office, who has counseled and defended home care agencies for over 35 years, at firstname.lastname@example.org or (212) 453-5900, or the FordHarrison attorney with whom you usually work.
+If you have any questions regarding this Alert or would like our advice of your home care agency’s particular facts and circumstances, please contact our Home Care Group members, Stephen Zweig, Philip Davidoff or Eric Su in FordHarrison’s New York City office at (212) 453-5900, or the FordHarrison attorney with whom you usually work.